PepesoftheGalaxy/smart-contracts/README.md

 - **mint(address account, uint256 amount)**: Mints new tokens to a specific address.
 This function can only be called by the owner of the contract.

-## Security

-The contract is built using well-audited OpenZeppelin contracts which follow best practices for contract security.

 # PepesOfTheGalaxyLaunchPool Smart Contract